Ernest Gruening: Vietnam War

 In the May 5, 1969 issue of The Nation, Ernest Gruening wrote: "It is, and for some time has been, obvious that the most important issue facing our nation is to get out of the war in Southeast Asia.
 All our other issues and problems are slighted, impaired and unresolved until we halt the fighting, stop the... continuing drain of blood and treasure, and turn to the long-neglected and pressing needs at home."

 Gruening's negative opinion on the Vietnam War is clearly summarized here; he was a vocal opponent of the war throughout U.S. presence in Southeast Asia at the time.
 In the article, Gruening notes that his 30-page speech, including exhibits, on March 10, 1964, was the first piece of opposition out of Congress regarding the Vietnam War.
 He was against the bloodshed, against the expense, against the number of refugees resulting from combat, and against how it had changed the worldview on the morality of the United States.
 He focused on combatting the mindset that since the U.S. was involved in Vietnam, it might as well stay.
 Gruening suggested that the U.S. entrance into the Southeast Asian theatre was misguided and called for an apology.

 In an article about his debate with Assistant Secretary of State for Far Eastern Affairs William P. Bundy regarding Vietnam, Gruening continued the fight against U.S. involvement in the region and its consequences by stating, "After you have been bombing villagers with napalm, it's going to be very difficult to persuade people that you are their friend."

-However, Isaac Camacho, who became the first American to escape from a Viet Cong POW camp, said that whilst he was a prisoner, Gruening's anti-war rhetoric was used by his VC interrogators as propaganda.
+Isaac Camacho, who became the first American to escape from a Viet Cong POW camp, said that whilst he was a prisoner, Gruening's anti-war rhetoric was used by his VC interrogators as propaganda.
 Camacho said that he found this "very demoralizing."